AdLyft/developer-doc/doc/ios.md

 In order to access the Adlyft categories(for Adlyft to work properly) one must update 'other linker flag' in the build settings of the application target.
 The value must be -ObjC and -all_load under both the Debug and Release category of Other Linker Flags.

-Here is the screenshot for setting the other linker flags in Target build settings:

 ![iOS Copy Bundle Resources Phase](/images/ios-objc-linker-flags.png)

 ## Initializing AdLyft